These deck decorating ideas for summer will convince you it IS possible have a welcoming outdoor space on a budget!

 Monogram garden flag

-My favorite way to add color and “happy” to an outdoor space is to use flowers, mostly in containers.
+My favorite way to add color and “happy” to an outdoor space is to use flowers and greenery, mostly in planters.

-We have a built in flower bed attached to the house right by our front door and I usually use impatiens there.
-Unfortunately, the NC heat hasn’t been kind to these plants since they receive a great deal of afternoon sun.
+We had a built in flower bed attached to the house right by our front door and I usually used impatiens there.
+Unfortunately, the NC heat isn’t kind to these plants since they receive a great deal of afternoon sun.
+There is relatively little shade outdoors here but it just meant I had to be diligent with watering.

 **Let me make the caveat that this $50 refresh did NOT include the plants, unfortunately.
 But this is the only time of year I spend much money on flowers so I’m okay with that!

-To be honest, I didn’t “stage” my changing table turned DIY garden cart.
-It’s a great place to store outdoor necessities, but here it’s just real life.
+To be honest, I didn’t “stage” my upcycled DIY potting bench from a changing table.
+It’s a great place to store outdoor necessities like a lantern, string lights or candles, but here it’s just real life.

 And lest you think I’m perfect (ha!) do you see these lovely muffins expertly arranged on this table?
 The mix was about 4 years old and smelled to high heavens!
 These hard as rock muffins are purely for your entertainment pleasure!